 Company exchanges in Germany

-Sell company in Switzerland
+Selling a company in Switzerland

 Tax optimization before the sale

-Transfer non-operating real estate to private ownership
+Transfer non-operational real estate into private ownership

-Division of the company
+division of the company

-Family internal company succession
+Family company succession

-Pricing for family internal transfer
+Pricing for transfers within the family

 Cantonal differences in gift tax